" alt="">

 Sepsis misdiagnosis is one of the most common forms of medical negligence and can have devastating consequences for patients.
 Sepsis is often mistaken for other conditions, especially in its early stages, because the symptoms can overlap with other infections or illnesses.
 When a doctor or healthcare professional fails to recognise the symptoms of sepsis or misinterprets them as something less serious, the condition can worsen rapidly, increasing the risk of organ failure, amputations or even death.

-Sepsis misdiagnosis claims are often complex as the defence in these cases might argue that the symptoms were too vague to immediately identify sepsis.
+Sepsis misdiagnosis claims are often complex, as the defence in these cases might argue that the symptoms were too vague to identify sepsis immediately.
 However, many times the misdiagnosis could have been avoided if appropriate diagnostic tests had been carried out or if the symptoms had been more thoroughly investigated.

-Our dedicated legal specialists are experienced in handling all kinds of sepsis claims and have successfully represented individuals who have experienced sepsis as a result of medical negligence.
+Our legal specialists are highly experienced in sepsis compensation claims and have successfully represented individuals across the UK.

 Some of the sepsis claims that we have covered include: